standardhealth/shr-grammar/README.md

 The Standard Health Record Initiative is working to create a single, high-quality health record for every individual in the United States.
 For more information, see [standardhealthrecord.org](http://standardhealthrecord.org/).

-This GitHub repository represents an evolving computable definition of the Standard Health Record and its contents.
-It represents SHR entries and data elements via a custom [ANTLR4](http://www.antlr.org/) grammar designed to be both author-friendly and machine-readable.
-The custom grammar and SHR definitions are works in progress and subject to change.
+This GitHub repository provides a custom [ANTLR4](http://www.antlr.org/) grammar for the SHR SIMPL format used to represent namespaces, elements, valuesets, and mappings.
+The custom grammar continues to evolve and is subject to change.

 # Project Structure

-    ├── build            # contains build artifacts (temporary) ├── gradle           # contains files needed by the gradle wrapper build system ├── spec             # contains SHR specification definitions └── src
+    ├── build            # contains build artifacts (temporary) ├── gradle           # contains files needed by the gradle wrapper build system └── src
         ├── generated    # contains ANTLR-generated Java parser/lexer code
         ├── main